It’s Gap Time…Where Will They Live?

 Although it feels like you just moved your students into their dorms, you now have to move them out.
-The worst part, aside from the grueling heat, is that some may be returning in just a few weeks to move back in somewhere.
-And, if they have to be back early in August, whether it be another dorm, sorority or fraternity house or an apartment, having to schlep their stuff back home to return in just a few weeks seems a little silly.
-I know how many carloads it took to get our daughter moved in and, frankly, I am not prepared to rent a U-Haul to get her home and back again.
-So, my first piece of advice is to recommend that they start bringing things home if they are making any trips home between now and the end of the semester or if you are visiting them, bring some of their belongings home.
+The worst part, aside from the grueling heat, is the gap time.
+Some students will be returning in just a few weeks, with a move to another dorm room or sublease.
+If they have to be back early in August — whether it be another dorm, sorority or fraternity house, or an apartment — the schlep home and back is all effort and no reward.
+Not to mention silly.
+I know how many carloads it took to get my daughter moved in and, frankly, I am not prepared to rent a U-Haul to get her stuff home and then back again.

 My first piece of advice is to recommend that they start early, bringing or sending any of those things home that need to be at home for however short or long a gap time they have.
 If you are visiting them for Spring Family Weekend or they are making a trip home after they stop wearing sweaters but before exams, transfer some of their belongings home; it will make for lighter work later.